Rieter: History

 In 2021, Rieter acquired three businesses from Saurer.
 On August 13, 2021, Rieter Holding Ltd., Winterthur (Switzerland), and Saurer Intelligent Technology Co.
 Ltd., Shanghai (China) listed and signed an agreement by which Rieter would acquire three businesses from Saurer Netherlands Machinery Company B.V., Amsterdam (Netherlands), the parent company of Saurer Spinning Solutions GmbH & Co.
 KG, Uebach-Palenberg (Germany) and Saurer Technologies GmbH & Co.
 KG, Krefeld (Germany).
 With this acquisition, Rieter completed the offering of ring- and compact spinning systems by acquiring the Schlafhorst automatic winder business.
 Additionally, Rieter invested in two component businesses: Accotex (elastomer components for spinning machines) and Temco (bearing solutions for filament machines).

+In 2024, the new international headquarters of the Group, the Rieter Campus, was opened in Winterthur.
+It houses the customer center, product and technology development, as well as administrative functions.

+As of 2 February 2026, Rieter acquired Barmag from OC Oerlikon.
+Barmag offers filament spinning systems for the production of man-made fibers, texturing machines, BCF systems, staple fiber spinning solutions, and nonwoven solutions.